Skip to content

 Context for Operators

 B2B PSP Trustpilot ratings are less representative than consumer-wallet ratings because the buyer population is small and the people reviewing are typically very happy long-term clients or very unhappy churned ones.
-The 297-review sample is healthier than emerchantpay's 136 but still small versus Worldpay's 10k+.
-The more material data point is the Glassdoor employer story: 3.2/5 from 169 reviews — below the Financial Services industry average of 3.7.
-Compensation ratings dropped 11% over the last 12 months.
-47% positive business outlook (low).
+The 297-review sample is healthier than emerchantpay's 136 but still small against Worldpay's 10k+.
+The more material data point is the Glassdoor employer story: 3.2/5 from 169 reviews, below the Financial Services industry average of 3.7, with compensation ratings down 11% over the last 12 months and 47% positive business outlook (low).
 Specific negatives include US-side layoffs as US product sales declined, leadership described as 'aloof or overbearing', and high turnover.
-That combination — strong external customer rating, weak internal employer rating — is a known signal: the customer-facing functions are working hard, the underlying organisation has stress.
+That combination of a strong external customer rating and a weak internal employer rating is a known signal: the customer-facing functions are working hard while the underlying organisation has stress.
 Operators in long-term commercial relationships should price that in.

 Notable Clients

-SoftSwiss is publicly named as a gateway partner — that's a B2B partnership covering downstream SoftSwiss-platform casinos rather than a direct end-operator relationship.
+SoftSwiss is publicly named as a gateway partner, a B2B partnership covering downstream SoftSwiss-platform casinos rather than a direct end-operator relationship.
 Public end-operator references include Betsson, Wildz and Bet600 (logos displayed on the gaming product page).
-Trust Payments' own marketing references 13,000-20,000 businesses across the merchant book (figures vary by source year).
-Specific gambling operator names beyond Betsson/Wildz/Bet600 are not publicly disclosed — standard for a high-risk PSP.
-Operators evaluating Trust Payments should request named gaming references through the commercial team.
-For US state-regulated gambling specifically, the public client list is thinner than Nuvei's (DraftKings, FanDuel, BetMGM) — the comparable evidence is the holding of six US state gaming licenses rather than a named operator roster.
+Trust Payments' own marketing references 13,000-20,000 businesses across the merchant book (figures vary by source year and are not independently audited).
+Specific gambling operator names beyond Betsson/Wildz/Bet600 are not publicly disclosed, which is standard for a high-risk PSP, so operators evaluating Trust Payments should request named gaming references through the commercial team.
+For US state-regulated gambling specifically, the public client list is thinner than Nuvei's (DraftKings, FanDuel, BetMGM), and the comparable evidence is the holding of multiple US state gaming licenses rather than a named operator roster.

 Operational Details